Israel launches ‘preemptive’ strikes in Lebanon as Hezbollah fires back hundreds of rockets - KESQ

 On Friday, Hezbollah had claimed 15 strikes against Israel.
 Hezbollah also acknowledged the death of seven fighters on Friday but did not specify where or when they were killed.
 The IDF said a total of 110 projectiles were launched from Lebanon towards Israel on Friday, marking one of the fiercest days of cross-border fire in recent weeks.

-Meanwhile, flights have resumed at Tel Aviv airport after being temporarily suspended for less than two hours on Sunday.
+Flights have resumed at Tel Aviv airport after being temporarily suspended for less than two hours on Sunday.
+A brief restriction on gatherings in northern Israel has also lifted, except for the immediate border area with Lebanon and some settlements in the Israeli-occupied Golan Heights.

-The latest strikes between Israel and Hezbollah come as negotiations toward a ceasefire and hostage deal in Israel’s war on Hamas in Gaza continue.

-Before the strikes, US officials said the talks between Israel and Hamas were at an advanced stage after months of feverish negotiations.

 The-CNN-Wire